Statue of Jackie Robinson (Wichita, Kansas)

-In 2021, a bronze statue of Jackie Robinson, created by John Parsons, was installed in Wichita, Kansas by League 42, a youth baseball league, in McAdams Park.
+In 2021, a bronze statue of Jackie Robinson, created by John Parsons, was installed in Wichita, Kansas, by League 42, a youth baseball league, in McAdams Park.
 In January 2024, the statue was stolen, cut off from its ankles by a group of vandals.
 It was found dismantled and burnt a few days later.
+A recast statue was unveiled on August 5, 2024.

 Background

 League 42, a non-profit organization which promotes youth baseball for children in Wichita and was named after Jackie Robinson's jersey number, raised $50,000 for a life-sized statue of Robinson in McAdams Park where their baseball field was located.
 The statue was dedicated in 2021 in honor of Robinson, the first African-American player to break the color line in Major League Baseball.

 Robinson first played professional baseball for the Kansas City Monarchs of the Negro leagues, who played in Kansas City, Kansas, prior to his historic signing with the Brooklyn Dodgers.